Skip to Content

 Here are some common defenses to drug crimes:

-• Chain of Custody Issues: The chain of custody refers to the documented handling of evidence from the time it is collected until it is presented in court.
+• Chain of Custody Issues: The chain of custody refers to the documented handling of evidence from when it is collected until it is presented in court.
 If there are gaps or inconsistencies in the chain of custody, it could raise doubts about the integrity of the evidence and its reliability.

 • Miranda Rights Violation: The Miranda rights include the right to remain silent and the right to an attorney.
 If law enforcement fails to inform a suspect of their Miranda rights during an arrest or interrogation, any statements or admissions made by the suspect might be excluded from trial.